TomJGooding/textual-slider/README.md

 yield Slider(min=200, max=500, step=100, value=300)
 ```

-You can find more complete `Slider` usage examples in the `/examples/` directory
+You can find more complete usage examples of the `Slider` widget in the
-of this repo.
+`/examples/` directory of this repo.

+## Limitations

+Textual apps run in the terminal, which work in terms of character cells rather
+than pixels.
+This means you obviously can't have the same fine-grained control
+for this slider as usual, depending on the size of the slider range and the
+styled width.

+Currently this slider widget only works with **integer** values.
+Any suggestions
+for how to work with floating point values would be welcome!

 ## Contributing